mvaferreira/avdlab/README.md

 # Lab only

 This is just a lab for deploying and learning Azure Virtual Desktop.
+Do not use it for production.<br>
-Do not use it for production.
-This is intended to save deployment costs.<br>
+It is designed to save deployment costs.<br>
 This is not following guidelines for performance and best practices.
 Be aware!

 If you need to deploy a production environment for AVD, please start here <br>